0xkkonrad/kkonrad.github.io/README.md

   ---
   ```

-categories and feature_image are optional.
+categories and feature_image are optional (see section to learn how to upload images).
 Below the front matter, write your blog post.
 You can use Markdown to format your text.
 See [Markdown Guide](https://www.markdownguide.org/basic-syntax/) for syntax help.
 Also see [Elements](https://www.welecja.pl/elements/) for what kind of elements (headers, maps, videos etc.) can be included in posts.

 ### 5. Saving Your Blog Post
 - Scroll down to the bottom of the page.